 Remember to monitor your schedule carefully; even if an instructor says you will drop off the waitlist, it is your responsibility to ensure you have either added or dropped the course.

 There are three series of calculus at Berkeley -- 1A/B, 10A/B, and 16A/B. Unless you are pursuing the Physical Science track within the Environmental Science major, the Microbial Biology major, or the Genetics & Plant Biology major, you should take the Math 16 series.

 If your major does not require a lot of math classes and you scored high on the AP Calculus exam, you may be able to pass out of some math requirements.
 If you feel your high school math preparation was insufficient, you have the option to register for Math 32, Precalculus.
-It is important to talk to your major advisor before making this decision.
+It is important to talk to your major advisor before making either decision.

 Many students end up taking Math 16A even if they could technically pass out of it.
 Math at Berkeley tends to be much more rigorous than even the hardest high school classes, and it is crucial to get a good foundation in the early classes.
 Additionally, medical schools generally require college-level math courses regardless of AP scores.

 All major requirements must be taken for a letter grade (this includes the breadth requirements for some majors).
-Additionally, the number of P/NP units must be less than 33% of the total units completed at UC Berkeley.
+Additionally, the number of P/NP units must be less than one-third of the total units completed at UC Berkeley.
 It is important to review our academic grade policies and to consult with your advisor if you have questions about the grading options.

 Berkeley’s Career Center has compiled a comprehensive guide to medical school that helps answer many questions pertaining to the pre-med track.